kwikius/ultrasonic_wind_sensor/doc/wind_sensor.md

-# Ultrasonic Wind speed and direction sensor from car reversing sensor kit.
+# Ultrasonic Wind speed and direction sensor from car reversing sensor kit and an Arduino Mini

 A £10 car sensor reversing kit can be converted into an inexpensive but highly accurate wind speed and direction sensor.